danielcharles0/LFN2324/README.md

 3. Run the 03_Communities notebook to identify the positions of the new POIs
 4. Run the 04a_CoverageCloseness and 04b_CoverageBetweenness to repeat the analysis and get the final results

+> [!NOTE]
+> Coverage notebooks may take approximately 5 minutes to complete

 ## Results
 The initial coverage of all categories is 35%.
 The coverage after applying the code is the following: